pgaston/teleopros2/README.md

 5. Run/test with realsense camera
 ```
 source install/setup.bash
-ros2 run teleopros2 teleopros2
+ros2 run teleopros2 teleopros2_node
 ```

 You can then browse to the following page with your browser:

 http://127.0.0.1:8080
-or, for the secure version
+or, for the secure version (default) https://127.0.0.1:8080
-https://127.0.0.1:8080